dotnet/docs/docs/framework/interop/default-marshalling-for-arrays.md

 |**ELEMENT_TYPE_ARRAY** **\<** *type* **>** **\<** *rank* **>**[**\<** *bounds* **>**]|**UnmanagedType.SafeArray(** *type* **)**<br /><br /> **UnmanagedType.LPArray**<br /><br /> Type, rank, bounds are provided in the signature.
 Size is always known at run time.|
 |**ELEMENT_TYPE_CLASS** **\<**<xref:System.Array?displayProperty=nameWithType>**>**|**UT_Interface**<br /><br /> **UnmanagedType.SafeArray(** *type* **)**<br /><br /> Type, rank, bounds, and size are always known at run time.|

  There is a limitation in OLE Automation relating to arrays of structures that contain LPSTR or LPWSTR.
-Therefore, **String** fields have to be marshaled as **UnmanagedType.BSTR**.
+Therefore, **String** fields have to be marshalled as **UnmanagedType.BSTR**.
 Otherwise, an exception will be thrown.

 ### ELEMENT_TYPE_SZARRAY